 Other ruminants originating from a region not considered free of tuberculosis or brucellosis for cattle require additional testing.
 Contact the Office of Veterinary Services if you plan to bring a ruminant into Virginia from one of these areas.

 The importation of deer into Virginia is generally prohibited.
-Please contact the Virginia Department of Game and Inland Fisheries if you plan to bring deer or other cervids into Virginia.
+Please contact the Virginia Department of Wildlife Resources if you plan to bring deer or other cervids into Virginia.

 Download Adobe Acrobat Reader to view PDF files.